Background Check Process

 - National Sex Offender Registry;

-- State criminal and sex offender registries in every state the application has lived over the past five years;
+- State criminal and sex offender registries in every state the applicant has lived in over the past five years;

-- Child Protection Register (run by the DC Child and Family Services Agency).
+- Child Protection Register (run by the DC Child and Family Services Agency [CFSA]).

 How Are Background Checks Conducted?